Jamienie/DSCI_522_Vancouver_Bike_Theft_Analysis/README.md

 * Do bicycle thefts peak/increase in the summer months (June,July,August) compared to other months of the year?

-* Type:inferential
+* Type: inferential

 ## Analysis Plan

-* We will define our null and alternative hypotheses (a one-tailed two-group hypothesis)
+* We will define our null and alternative hypotheses (a one-tailed two-group hypothesis):
   * Null hypothesis: No difference in bike theft reports between summer months (June,July,August) and the other months of the year.
   * Alternative hypothesis: Higher number of bike theft reports in the summer months when compared to the other months of the year.
 * We will compute a test statistic that corresponds to the null hypothesis.
-* We will generate the simulated data under the model  $H_0$ and calculate the 2.5th and 97.5th quantile of this distribution (which corresponds to a threshold of $\alpha = 0.05$).
+* We will generate the simulated data under the model of the null hypothesis and calculate the 2.5th and 97.5th quantile of this distribution (which corresponds to a threshold of 0.05).
-* We will calculate p-value
+* We will calculate p-value.

 ## Summary Presentation